Therefore, you’ll be able to Sync:-

 You can search for your CRM contact list by creating search segments.
 WooCommerce billing, shipping, order, etc. information can be used to create new searches.
 You can use these saved searches to sent newsletters and emails using different email plugins including Email Campaign.

-Click on an order and the detailed information will be displayed.
+Click on an order and detailed information will be displayed.
 The ERP Accounting Invoice number will be included in the order notes.

 After completing the order, the status of the order in the sales list on Accounting module will be changed to paid and an invoice against the order will be created and saved.